Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

  - Have clear Registration and Log In pages.

  - To be able to view through the vinyl genres avaialble.
-   Have the ability to add their own reviews and keep a record of them.
+   Have the ability to add their own reviews and keep a record of them through the superuser.

 - To be able to edit and delete procust via the admin page .